Introduction to ZIP Archives

 - Create a password-protected ZIP archive using ZipCrypto

-- Encrypt ZIP archive with AES encryption
+- Encrypt a ZIP archive with AES encryption

 - Set parallel compression mode